Color, 1970, 84 mins. 51 secs.

 Starring Olivier Martin, Caroline Cartier, Maurice Lemaitre, Ly Lestrong, Jean Aron

-Wicked Vision (Blu-ray & DVD) (Germany R0 HD/PAL), Kino Lorber (Blu-ray & DVD) (US RA/R1 HD/NTSC) / WS (1.66:1) (16:9), Redemption (US R1 NTSC) / WS (1.66:1)
+Indicator (UHD & Blu-ray) (US/UK R0 4K/HD), Wicked Vision (Blu-ray & DVD) (Germany R0 HD/PAL), Kino Lorber (Blu-ray & DVD) (US RA/R1 HD/NTSC) / WS (1.66:1) (16:9), Redemption (US R1 NTSC) / WS (1.66:1)

-Following The Nude Vampirethe nearly plotless black-and-white Gothic The Nude Vampiremayhem of his first film, The Rape of the Vampire, director Jean Rollin returned to bloodsuckers again for a far more visually extreme variation that still stands apart from the rest of his filmography.
+Following The Nude Vampirethe nearly plotless black-and-white Gothic The Nude Vampiredelirium of his first film, The Rape of the Vampire, director Jean Rollin returned to bloodsuckers again for a far more visually extreme variation that still stands apart from the rest of his filmography.
 Though his trademark obsessions with beachscapes and aesthetic nudity are still in evidence, the ultra-saturated color schemes and mad scientist motifs instead feel like some sort of unholy mash-up between Barbarella and The Diabolical Dr. Z (and almost never like a traditional horror film).
 The film kicks off with a group of hooded scientists doing something nefarious with their Bunsen burners and brightly-colored beakers, while others in their cult run around in animal masks and chase passing pedestrians.
 During all of this mayhem, young Pierre (Martin) is captivated with a scantily-clad woman (Cartier) who winds up apprehended by the sect, which turns out to be a more sinister and deadly group than they first appeared.
 Visitors commit suicide, blood drinking is involved, and as usual, it all winds up with haunted characters wandering a beach as their mortality comes back to bite them in the, uh, neck.

 Though the pacing of The Nude Vampire is still recognizably Rollin-esque, this film may prove easier for newcomers to swallow as its story veers from one oddball element to the next.
 Leopardskin fabrics, party masks, and lots of teasing partial skin shots set this one firmly in 1970, and as a mod French art film gone berserk, it's plenty of fun.
 Rollin mixes the sci-fi The Nude Vampireand Gothic elements together without really trying to scare anyone, but his poetic touch keeps the entire enterprise from becoming a nasty collision of contrasting styles.
 The Nude VampireThe actors aren't required to do much beyond wandering around and acting as clotheshorses, but the limited Martin makes a reasonable enough protagonist whose past causes him to slowly unravel as the film unspools.

-In 2017, German label Wicked Vision brought the film out as a launch title for its own excellent line of Rollin mediabook limited edition releases.
-The big selling point here is a new 2K scan of the original camera negative, which differs in some dramatic ways from the earlier transfer in ways that could prove divisive.
+In 2017, German label Wicked Vision brought the film out as a launch title for its own line of Rollin mediabook limited edition releases.
+The big selling point here was a new 2K scan of the original camera negative, which differs in some dramatic ways from the earlier transfer in ways that could prove divisive.
 It features more image in the frame and has some substantial color timing differences, particularly the reds which move away from the orange tone of the prior Blu-ray and now look darker, more subdued, and frequently more ruby red.
-Frame grabs in the body of this review are from the Wicked Vision, with comparison ones below.
-Both the film and all of the extras are English subtitled, a nice touch; bonus features include a 24-page booklet by Pelle Felsch and Leonhard Elias Lemke, a Rollin video intro, the "The Journey of the Naked Vampires" and "Memories: Conversations with Jean Rollin" featurettes, French and U.S. trailers, a reconstructed German trailer and trailer, the alternate Vampire German version trailer and opening, alternate main titles, poster and lobby card galleries, and press photos.
+Both the film and all of the extras are English subtitled; bonus features include a 24-page booklet by Pelle Felsch and Leonhard Elias Lemke, a Rollin video intro, "The Journey of the Naked Vampires" and "Memories: Conversations with Jean Rollin" featurettes, French and U.S. trailers, a reconstructed German trailer and trailer, the alternate Vampire German version trailer and opening, alternate main titles, poster and lobby card galleries, and press photos.

 WICKED VISION (Blu-ray)